Eaux Claires: 2017

-The third year was notable for having neither Bon Iver nor The National playing sets of their own music, with the members of Bon Iver presenting music from John Prine and no scheduled involvement from the Dessners' bandmates.

 In early February 2017 the creative team announced an overhaul for the third iteration of the festival via a bound book named "Troix".
 Sent to pre-sale ticket buyers, it included both the lineup and artist statements about how the festival had evolved, with a video including festival narrator Michael Perry laying at the outset that "the river doesn't plan its course ... it finds its course", likely pointing to both internal and external forces.

 One of the largest changes in 2017 included decreasing the number of stages, plus halving the number of billed bands, while bringing back several musicians from prior years—including Jenny Lewis, Phil Cook, and Vernon—under a new Artists-In-Residence cohort.

 In an April 2017 interview Dessner described the idea that the festival had developed into "anti-music-festival festival", having already eschewed many of the big festival tentpoles such as dedicated VIP viewing areas, branded stages, and big-font delineated headliners.
 Ostensibly, resident artists were an extension of the idea in that they would be “roaming the grounds performing where and when they see fit, and joining other artists onstage, prompted or unprompted.”

-Scheduled performances included Paul Simon, Chance the Rapper, and Wilco, and notable sets include Feist's only scheduled festival performance of 2017, a new Justin Vernon and Aaron Dessner collaboration entitled Big Red Machine, and a musical tribute to John Prine including the artist.
-Several acts including Francis and the Lights, Sylvan Esso, and many of the Artist-In-Residence such as The Staves have members returning for their third year (also Sam Amidon, S.Carey, yMusic, Chris Rosenau, Bryce Dessner) and a few returning for their second (Jenny Lewis, Midnite Express).
+Scheduled performances included Paul Simon, Chance the Rapper, and Wilco, Feist's only scheduled festival performance of 2017, a new Justin Vernon and Aaron Dessner collaboration entitled Big Red Machine, and a musical tribute to John Prine including Prine.
+Several acts including Francis and the Lights, Sylvan Esso, and many of the Artist-In-Residence such as The Staves returned for their third year (also Sam Amidon, S.Carey, yMusic, Chris Rosenau, Bryce Dessner) and a few returning for their second (Jenny Lewis, Midnite Express).

-Additional changes included the uphill area no longer being used, a revamping and expansion of the forest trail stages, and minimal schedule overlap between band sets.

-Common to prior years the focus on music-plus-arts was continued, with an online-only Troix II book outlining many of the planned pieces including the Pickup Music Project's community music space and several visual art installations.
+Additional changes included the uphill area no longer being used (due to noise complaints from nearby homes), a revamping and expansion of the forest trail stages, and very little schedule overlap between band set times.
+Common to prior years the focus on music-plus-arts continued, with an online-only Troix II book outlining many of the planned pieces including the Pickup Music Project's community music space and several visual art installations.

+Outside of the festival proper the 2017 event featured expanded Thursday night ticketed shows in downtown Eau Claire, including a street show OXBEAUX headlined by Vernon and Phil Cook (performing his third pre-Eaux) as part of The Shouting Matches.